nionis/hidden-payment-channels/README.md

 **This project is currently configured for demonstration purposes only.** Private keys are hardcoded using demo wallets from the `/demo-data` directory. **Do not use in production** without proper key management and security measures.

+## For Maximum Privacy

+- user must fund their railgun wallet and wait at least an hour before starting to issue tickets
+- railgun RPC requests, and other HTTP traffic should be send through TOR or a mixnet

 ## Known Issues

 - [hpc-service](./service/) is currently purely set up in demo mode, participating parties have their wallets predefined in [demo-data](./demo-data/)